geo-ant/blog/_posts/2025-03-16-qr-based-varpro.md

 The core computations in my library use the SVD matrix decomposition.
 While this makes the algorithm very robust, it also comes with a speed penalty for problems that don't actually require this degree of robustness.
-There is a known way to speed up the calculations by using the QR decomposition and some mathematical sleights of hand.
-In fact, that approach is used in many other implementations and it's the original idea of Linda Kaufmann in (Kau75).
+There is a well-known way to speed up the calculations by using the QR decomposition and some mathematical sleights of hand.
+In fact, that approach is used in many other implementations and it's the original idea of Linda Kaufmann, published in (Kau75).
 This article explains that approach.
 See also (Bae23) for a great recap as well as some cool extensions to global fitting[^bae-qr].